 Common fluids like water and ethylene glycol, for example, have their thermal conductivity improved by mixing metal or metallic oxide nanoparticles with a base fluid to speed up heat transfer by improving the nanofluid's thermal transport.
 This can be attributed to the nanoparticles' increased heat conductivity and the corresponding Brownian motion.
-Stable nanoparticle suspensions in base fluids are known as nanofluids, which exhibit enhanced thermophysical characteristics relative to base fluid [9].
+Nanofluids are stable suspensions of nanoparticles in base fluids, which exhibit improved thermophysical properties compared to the base fluid alone [9].
 Nanofluids have been used in various industries, including solar panels and CO2 absorption [10].
 In the oil and gas industry, nano-emulsions with adjustable density have been used as cleaning fluids to remove sludge from well walls [11].
 The addition of nanoparticles to fluids creates smart fluids, which have enhanced properties that depend on nanoparticle dimensions.
 These nanofluids have advantages such as increased sedimentation stability and improved thermal, optical, stressstrain, electrical, and rheological properties.
 Thermal radiation has been investigated in several papers.
-Fu Gui et al. [12] conducted a study on the influence of thermal radiation on flow characteristics of nanofluid and transfer of heat across porous stretching/shrinking surface subjected to an angled magnetic field.
-The research delved into the intricate interactions between thermal radiation, nanofluid flow, and heat transfer phenomena.
-Reddy et al. [13] investigated the impacts of magnetic field on unsteady magnetohydrodynamic (MHD) flow of waterbased nanofluid coupled with radiative heat transfer.
-The investigation shed light on the complexities arising from the combined influence of magnetic fields and nanofluid dynamics on heat transfer processes.
-Asghar et al. [14] statistically analyzed effect of heat radiation on the rotational flow behavior of a hybrid nanofluid in three dimensions.
-The study provided valuable insights into the heat transfer mechanisms in complex fluid flow scenarios.
-Bhupendra K. et al. [15] investigated the effects of mass transfer, heat transmission, and entropy generation in the flow of Jeffrey fluid under the influence of solar light, copper nanoparticles, and gyrotactic bacteria.
-The research highlighted the multifaceted nature of transfer of heat and mass processes in bio-nanofluid systems.
-Neha et al. [16] computationally analized the thermally radiative hybrid nanofluid incompressible flow generated by a revolving disk that is stretchable radially.
-The investigation aimed to understand the intricate interplay between thermal radiation, fluid flow, and rotating disk dynamics in nanofluid systems.
+The effect of thermal radiation on the flow of nanofluid and heat transfer over a porous stretching/shrinking surface under the influence of an angled magnetic field was investigated by Fu Gui et al. [12].
+The impact of a magnetic field on unsteady magnetohydrodynamic (MHD) water-based nanofluid flow with radiative heat transfer was examined by Reddy et al. [13].
+The impact of heat radiation on the three-dimensional magnetized rotating flow of a hybrid nanofluid was studied statistically by Asghar et al. [14].
+In the presence of copper nanoparticles and gyrotactic bacteria, Bhupendra K. et al. [15] investigated the effects of mass transfer, heat transmission, and entropy formation on the flow of Jeffrey fluid under the influence of solar light.
+Neha et al. [16] computationally investigated the thermally radiative incompressible flow of hybrid nanofluid induced by a radially stretchable rotating disk.

 Casson nanofluid is a type of nanofluid that has been extensively studied in various research papers.
 It is known for its excellent heat transfer rates and has numerous applications in medical and industrial fields [17].
-The behavior of Casson nanofluid has been investigated in different scenarios, such as in a porous medium [18], in presence of swimming motile organisms [19], and under influence of an applied changing magnetic flux [20].
+The behavior of Casson nanofhas been investigated in different scenarios, such as in a porous medium [18], in the presence of swimming motile organisms [19], and under the influence of an applied changing magnetic flux [20].
 Mathematical models and numerical methods have been used to analyze the flow and thermal/mass transfer characteristics of Casson nanofluid [21].
 The effects of various parameters, such as viscosity, conductivity, Darcy parameter, and magnetic field, have been studied to understand the behavior of Casson nanofluid .
 Overall, the research on Casson nanofluid provides valuable insights into its properties and potential applications in different fields.